kanalabs/trade-implementation/README.md

 > MAKE SURE YOU PASS THE API-KEY as header as x-api-key

+## Terminologies

+**1.MaxBuyQuotes**

+it is obtained multiplying the `size`and `price` for each item in `ASK` on order book and then adding up all these products. it gives the total number quote asset(USDC) needed to fill the all `ASK` orders

+> use toDecimalPrice api for conversion to reperesent it in normal numerical form

+**2.MaxSellSize**

+it is obtained by summing up all the `size` in `BID` on order book. it gives the total number of base asset (APT) that is needed to to fill all the `ASK` orders

+> use toDecimalSize api for conversion to reperesent it in normal numerical form

 ## 1 .Registered Markets :

 Returns all registered markets